jjessicacho/js-function/README.md

 - How to set the default value in the second parameter
 - How to make a simple logic map
 - Review for loops in order to iterate over the items

+## What I need to learn:
+- How to import multiple js files